Universal Migrator Part 2: Flight of the Migrator: Chaos

 The colonist travels back in time to before the Big Bang.
 The digitalised voices on this song were provided both by Lana Lane and Erik Norlander.
 Norlander also performs a synthesizer solo and Arjen Lucassen provides a guitar solo.

 Dawn of a Million Souls

 This song makes reference to the Big Bang itself, and according to Lucassen's fantasy, the primordial soul, the Universal Migrator — which subsequently divides into a million souls — is generated in this event.
 Vocals on this song were provided by Russell Allen and guitar solos were provided by Michael Romeo, both musicians are from Symphony X. Backing vocals were provided by Damian Wilson.

 Journey on the Waves of Time

-In this song, the colonist begins his search of the Earth along with the Migrator that goes to the Earth.
+In this song, the colonist begins his search to the Earth along with the Migrator that goes to the Earth.
 Vocals on this song were provided by Ralf Scheepers (from Primal Fear) and Erik Norlander performs a Hammond organ solo.